 Concentration vs. time plots for chloride, sodium, sulphate, calcium, magnesium, potassium, boron, and bicarbonate are presented in Figures D-1 to D-8, Appendix D, respectively.
-As shown in Figures D-1 to D-8, the concentrations of each relevant parameter have remained generally stable or have fluctuated since monitoring began at each monitoring well, with exceptions noted below.
+As shown in Figures D-1 to D-8, the concentrations of each relevant parameter have remained generally stable since monitoring began at each monitoring location, with exceptions noted below.

-- As shown in Figure D-1 and D-2, the concentrations of salt-related parameters chloride and sodium, respectively, within the groundwater at upgradient monitoring well MW2B have generally increased since 2014.
-It is noted that although they remain elevated, the concentrations of chloride and sodium within the groundwater at MW2B has remained relatively stable since reaching their respective historical upper limit concentrations in April 2018.
+As shown in Figures D-1 and D-2, the concentrations of parameters chloride and sodium, respectively, within the groundwater at upgradient monitoring well MW2B have generally increased from 2014 to 2018.
+Concentrations of chloride and sodium within the groundwater at MW2B have decreased in recent years since reaching their respective historical upper limit concentrations in April 2018.
 The concentrations of chloride and sodium within the groundwater at internal assessment shallow monitoring well MW5B have also generally increased since 2014.
-The beginning of the increasing trend of chloride and sodium concentrations within the groundwater at MW2B, and MW5B coincides with the approximate time of construction of Energy Drive north and west of the Site, as well as the on-site roadways and parking lots.
-As such, the increasing concentrations of the salt -related parameters are interpreted to be attributed to the application of de-icing salt during the winter season to Energy Drive, Osborne Road, and/or the on-site roadways/parking lots.
-It is noted that the 2019 and historical concentrations of chloride and sodium within the groundwater at MW2B, and MW5B have satisfied their respective ODWS criterion. - As requested by the MECP, an evaluation of salt-related parameters within the groundwater was completed using the method proposed by Panno et al. (2005, 2006).
-The method for determining whether groundwater may be impacted by de-icing salts is to calculate the ratio of chloride to bromide such that any ratios greater than 1,000 would suggest that the groundwater quality is affected by de-icing salts or road salts.
-Though the list of parameters analyzed in the groundwater at DYEC does not currently include bromide, the laboratory is able to review the analytical results and extrapolate the bromide results from the chromatograph.
-As such, the laboratory was requested to update the Certificates of Analyses to include groundwater bromide concentrations such that this evaluation method can be completed.
-For this undertaking, the ratio of chloride to bromide within the groundwater at monitoring wells MW2B and MW4 suggests that the groundwater is impacted by de-icing salt either both in April and November (MW2B) or in November (MW4).
-Although the ratio of chloride to bromide within monitoring well MW5B suggests that the observed salt-related parameters are attributed to other sources, concentrations of chloride and sodium have been increasing since 2014.
-As such, salt-related parameters within MW5B will continue to be monitored to assess for potential sources that may be contributing to the increase in chloride and sodium concentrations within the groundwater. - As shown in Figure D-1, the concentration of the salt-related parameter chloride within the groundwater at downgradient monitoring well MW4 was generally stable since monitoring began until distinctly increasing in November 2016.
+The beginning of the increasing trend of chloride and sodium concentrations within the groundwater at MW2B and MW5B coincides with the approximate time of construction of Energy Drive north and west of the Site, as well as the on-site roadways and parking lots.
+As such, the increasing concentrations of chloride and sodium are interpreted to be attributed to the application of de-icing salt during the winter season.
+It is noted that the 2020 and historical concentrations of chloride and sodium within the groundwater at MW2B and MW5B have satisfied their respective ODWS aesthetic objectives.

+As shown in Figure D-1, the concentration of the salt-related parameter chloride within the groundwater at downgradient monitoring well MW4 was generally stable since monitoring began until it began increasing in November 2016.
 Elevated concentrations of chloride were observed during one or more monitoring events since 2017.
-As shown in Figures D-2, D-4, D-5, and D-6, the concentrations of additional salt-related parameters sodium, calcium, magnesium, and potassium, respectively, within the groundwater at monitoring well MW4, were also generally stable until distinctly increasing in November 2017.
-For the salt-related parameters, only chloride and sodium have an ODWS.
-In November 2019, the concentrations of chloride (785 milligrams per litre (mg/L)) and sodium (220 mg/L), were greater than their respective ODWS of 250 mg/L for chloride and 200 mg/L for sodium.
-Based on the method for determining de-icing salt impacts in groundwater by Panno et al. (2005, 2006), the ratio of chloride to bromide within MW4 during the November 2019 monitoring event suggests that the groundwater is influenced by de-icing salt.
-Further details describing the salt-related impacts within the groundwater at monitoring well MW4 is provided in Section 4.3.2.
+As shown in Figures D-2, D-4, D-5, and D-6, the concentrations of additional salt-related parameters sodium, calcium, magnesium, and potassium, respectively, within the groundwater at monitoring well MW4, were also generally stable until they started increasing in November 2017.
+For the salt-related parameters, only chloride and sodium have an ODWS aesthetic objective.
+In November 2020, the concentrations of chloride (903 milligrams per litre (mg/L)) and sodium (203 mg/L) were greater than their respective ODWS aesthetic objectives of 250 mg/L for chloride and 200 mg/L for sodium.

-• The internal assessment and downgradient monitoring locations MW3 and MW5, respectively, are in closer proximity to the DYEC facility than MW4.
-As shown in Figures D-1, D-2, D-4, D-5, and D-6, the concentrations of the salt-related parameters have been consistently lower within the groundwater at monitoring nests MW3 and MW5 compared to that of the groundwater at monitoring location MW4.
-As such, there is no indication that the noted concentrations of the salt-related parameters detected within MW4 have migrated downgradient within the shallow groundwater as a result of DYEC waste treatment operations.
+The internal assessment and downgradient monitoring locations MW3 and MW5, respectively, are in closer proximity to the DYEC facility than MW4.
+As shown in Figures D-1, D-2, D-4, D-5, and D-6, the concentrations of chloride, sodium, calcium, magnesium, and potassium, have been consistently lower within the groundwater at monitoring nests MW3 and MW5 compared to that of the groundwater at monitoring location MW4.
+As such, there is no indication that the elevated concentrations of these above-noted parameters detected within MW4 have migrated downgradient within the shallow groundwater.